-- (4) Direct Bequest to Discretionary Trust For Spouse (And Perhaps Others) For Combined Estate Under \$5 Million.
+(4) Direct Bequest to Discretionary Trust For Spouse (And Perhaps Others) for Combined Estate Under \$5 Million.
 If the surviving spouse wants to take advantage of opportunities available with trusts, the first decedent-spouse's assets might be left directly to a trust permitting discretionary distributions to the surviving spouse (and perhaps other beneficiaries, as well).
 If the combined estate is under \$5 million, so that no estate tax will result at the second spouse's death even if the second spouse dies after the increased estate tax basic exclusion amount has sunset back to \$5 million (indexed), the trust could be designed to include any provisions desired by the clients, without the necessity of assuring that the trust qualifies for the estate tax marital deduction.
 A method for causing estate tax inclusion at the second spouse's death may be important to achieve a basis adjustment for the trust assets at the second spouse's death.
-(See Item 3.i.(2) below.) - (5) Taking Advantage of First Decedent-Spouse's Exclusion Amount For Combined Estate Over \$5 Million.
+(See Item 3.i.(2) below.)

+- (5) Taking Advantage of First Decedent-Spouse's Exclusion Amount for Combined Estate Over \$5 Million.
 For the couple with over \$5 million, being able to make use of the first decedent-spouse's estate exclusion may be important (if the second spouse dies after the time that the exclusion has declined back to \$5 million (indexed)).
 That can be accomplished either by leaving assets into a trust that can act as a traditional credit shelter trust or by making the portability election following the first spouse's death.
-If the portability approach is used, the assets should pass in a manner that qualifies for the marital deduction, or else little DSUE may be available for the surviving spouse even if the portability election is made.

-(6) Increased Importance of Portability.
+If the portability approach is used, the assets should pass in a manner that qualifies for the marital deduction, or else little DSUE may be available for the surviving spouse even if the portability election is made. - (6) Increased Importance of Portability.
 If the first spouse dies before 2026 while the estate tax basic exclusion amount is still \$10 million (indexed), making the portability election should leave the surviving spouse with a DSUE of that full amount even if the basic exclusion amount later decreases in 2026.
 See Reg. §20.2010-2(c) (describing computation of DSUE amount).

 Unless strong reasons exist to use credit shelter trusts in \$10 million and under estates, relying on portability to take advantage of the first spouse's estate exclusion amount is increasingly helpful.
-The decision of whether to create a bypass trust following the first spouse's death can be delayed until after the first spouse has died using a disclaimer approach (Item 3.g.(2) above) or using a QTIPable trust (Item 3.g.(7) below), so that the tax law situation at that time can be considered (e.g., whether the exclusion amount has returned to or is still likely to return to \$5 million (indexed) in 2026).
+The decision of whether to create a bypass trust following the first spouse's death can be delayed until after the first spouse has died using a disclaimer approach (Item 3.g.(2) above) or using a QTIPable trust (Item 3.g.(7) below), so that the tax law situation at that time can be considered (e.g., whether the exclusion amount has returned to or is still likely to return to \$5 million (indexed) in 2026, and whether basis adjustment at the second spouse's death is important to eliminate gains on assets that will be sold after the spouse's death).